 The directors consider that a general authority should be put in place to provide direct or indirect financial assistance to present or future subsidiaries and/or any other company or entity that is or becomes related or inter-related to the Company.
-Such authority will assist the Company, inter alia, in making inter-company loans to subsidiaries, as well as granting letters of support and guarantees in appropriate circumstances.
+Such authority will assist the Company, inter alia, in making inter-company loans to subsidiaries as well as granting letters of support and guarantees in appropriate circumstances.
 The existence of a general authority would avoid the need to refer each instance to shareholders for approval.
 The current general authority was granted by shareholders at the 2020 Annual General Meeting of the Company and is valid up to and including the 2022 Annual General Meeting of the Company.
+Accordingly, shareholders will be asked to approve this general authority at the Annual General Meeting on 9 November 2022.